Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Strong gravitational lensings by a regular black hole in asymptotically safe gravity

-where we do the analytic calculation only to the first order of $\xi$.
-The strong field limit coefficients $\bar{a}$ and $\bar{b}$ as a function of the $\xi$ are shown in figures \ref{barasafe}-\ref{barbsafe}.
-Form the figure \ref{barasafe} to the figure \ref{barbsafe}, we can intuitively see that the $\bar{a}$ is continuously increasing with the $\xi$ increasingly, while the $\bar{b}$ gradually decreases.

-We further expand the strong deflection angle (\ref{DeAngle-b}) in the $\xi$ to easily read the first-order correction from the $\xi$.
-Putting (\ref{saferm}-\ref{bRsafe}) into (\ref{DeAngle-b}), and then expanding (\ref{DeAngle-b}) in powers of $\xi$, we finally obtain the expression of the deflection angle in the strong field limit as the consistent power-series in terms of the coefficient $\xi$

-The above result can reduce to that of the Schwarzschild black hole case in \cite{Bozza:2002zj,Tsukamoto:2016jzh} when the $\xi=0$.
-We have plotted the strong deflection angle of the light (\ref{finalldefangle}) as a function of the impact parameter $b$ for different values of the $\xi$ in figure \ref{anglesafe}.
-It is found that a larger the $\xi$ leads to a smaller the deflection angle at the same impact parameter $b$.

-\subsection{Evaluating the observables by $M87^*$ and $SgrA^*$ supermassive black holes}
+\subsubsection{Evaluating the observables by $M87^*$ and $SgrA^*$ supermassive black holes}

-In this subsection, we assume that the supermassive $M87^*$ and $SgrA^*$ black holes are regarded as the lens by the regular black holes within asymptotically safe gravity, and then evaluate and compare the lensing observables in the strong field limit with those of Schwarzschild black holes.
+To perform the analysis of the observables, we assume that the supermassive $M87^*$ and $SgrA^*$ black holes are regarded as the lens by the regular black hole within asymptotically safe gravity, and then evaluate and compare the lensing observables in the strong field limit with those of Schwarzschild black holes.
 To accomplish the aim, we will apply the realistic mass and distance of the lens, i.e., $M=4.0\times 10^6 M_{\odot}$ and $d_L=8.35~{\rm Kpc}$ for $SgrA^*$ \cite{EHT:2022wkp,EHT:2022wok}, while $M=6.5\times 10^9 M_{\odot}$ and $d_L=16.8~{\rm Mpc}$ for $M87^*$ \cite{EHT:2019dse,EHT:2019ths,EHT:2019ggy}.